gbif/hp-vtatlasoflife/home.md

 ---
 lang-ref: home
 layout: home
-title: The Vermont Atlas of Life
+title: The Vermont Atlas of Life Data Explorer
-description: Discovering and Sharing Biodiversity Knowledge
+description: Open Access to Vermont’s Biodiversity Data
 background: /assets/images/vermont-panorama-large.jpeg
 imageLicense: |
   None provided at the website https://val.vtecostudies.org/
 height: 50vh
-overlayColor: transparent # the default is a sligtly tinted overlay to make it easier to read the text, but to make it look abit like the existing website I have removed this here
+overlayColor: transparent # the default is a sligtly tinted overlay to make it easier to read the text, but to make it look a bit like the existing website I have removed this here
 cta:
   - text: Start exploring
     href: /occurrence/search